AdaCore/spark2014/docs/ug/language_subset.rst

 used to state that ``My_Preppend`` does not modify the tail of the list.
-Note that we use ``First (L1'Old)`` to refer to the first element of the tail in the output of preppend, which would not have been possible is cursors still had an internal reference to the list they come from.
+Note that we use ``First (L1'Old)`` to refer to the first element of the tail in the output of preppend, which would not have been possible if cursors still had an internal reference to the list they come from.

 .. code-block:: ada